GenPare/genpare-frontend/README.md

 ### Starting

-First, you need to set a few environmental variables.
-Run the following commands in the root directory, one after another (for windows):
+First, you need to set a few environmental variables for Authentification.

-set NG_APP_DOMAIN=dev-t9d7tc1e.eu.auth0.com
-set NG_APP_CLIENT_ID=OLtqeuEcVpFPKkLIRaKJ3ENrv3hUUlWY
-set NG_APP_AUDIENCE=genpare

 To start the frontend, stay in the root-directory of the repository and run `npm start`.
 The Angular CLI will compile and build the Application.
 Open up a new tab in your browser and naviagte to `localhost:4200`.